Techizstan/Self-Notes/README.md

-Linux Notes
+ Notes

-📌 A collection of my personal notes on Linux.
+📌 A collection of my personal notes.

 🖥️ About This Repository

-This repository contains structured notes covering key topics in Operating Systems and Linux.
-The notes include:
+This repository contains structured notes covering key topics .

-✅ Definitions & concepts

-✅ Comparisons between OS types

-✅ Linux distributions & usage

-✅ Command-line basics And many more

 🚀 How to Use